The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Conclusion and Further Work

 \section{Conclusion and Further Work}

 In this paper we proposed the Tsetlin Machine, an alternative to neural networks.
 The Tsetlin Machine solves the vanishing signal-to-noise ratio of collectives of Tsetlin Automata.
-This allows it to coordinate thousands of Tsetlin Automata.
-By equipping \emph{teams} of Tsetlin Automata with the ability to express patterns in propositional logic, we have enabled them to recognize complex patterns.
+This allows it to coordinate millions of Tsetlin Automata.
+By equipping teams of Tsetlin Automata with the ability to express patterns in propositional logic, we have enabled them to recognize complex patterns.
 Furthermore, we proposed a novel decentralized feedback orchestration mechanism.
 The mechanism is based on resource allocation principles, with the intent of maximizing effectiveness of sparse pattern recognition capacity.
 This mechanism effectively provides the Tsetlin Machine with the ability to capture unlabelled sub-patterns.

-Our theoretical analysis reveals that the Tsetlin Machine forms a set of subgames where the Nash equilibria maps to propositional formulas that maximize pattern recognition accuracy.
+Our theoretical analysis reveals that the Tsetlin Machine game have Nash equilibria that maps to propositional formulas that maximize pattern recognition accuracy.
 In other words, there are no local optima in the learning process, only global ones.
 This explains how the collectives of Tsetlin Automata are able to accurately converge towards complex propositional formulas that capture the essence of five diverse pattern recognition problems.

-Overall, the Tsetlin Machine is particularly suited for digital computers, being merely based on simple bit manipulation with AND-, OR-, and NOT gates.
-Both input, hidden patterns, and output are expressed with easy-to-interpret bit patterns.
-In our empirical evaluations on five distinct benchmarks, the Tsetlin Machine provided competitive accuracy with respect to both Multilayer Perceptron Networks, Support Vector Machines, Decision Trees, Random Forests, the Naive Bayes Classifier and Logistic Regression.
-It further turns out that the Tsetlin Machine requires much less data than neural networks, even outperforming the Naive Bayes Classifier in data sparse environments.
+Overall, the Tsetlin Machine seems to be particularly suited for digital computers, being based on simple bit manipulation with AND-, OR-, and NOT gates.
+Both input, hidden patterns, and output can be expressed as bit patterns.

+In our empirical evaluations on five benchmarks, the Tsetlin Machine provided competitive accuracy with respect to both Multilayer Perceptron Networks, Support Vector Machines, Decision Trees, Random Forests, the Naive Bayes Classifier and Logistic Regression.
+It further turns out that the Tsetlin Machine requires less data than neural networks, outperforming the Naive Bayes Classifier in data sparse environments.
-The Tsetlin Machine is a completely new tool for machine learning.
-Based on its solid anchoring in automata- and game theory, promising empirical results, and its ability to act as a building block in more advanced systems, we believe the Tsetlin Machine has the potential to impact the AI field as a whole, opening a wide range of research paths ahead.